joshi-swetam/Rental-Market-Analysis-Project-one/README.md

 ## **Analysis**

-Analysis for the visualzations and conclusions can be found in .pptx file
+Analysis for the visualzations and conclusions are in .pptx file

 ## **Observations**